Updated on January 20, 2020 by Asher Fergusson

 - Travel Insurance for the UK

-While the UK is generally quite safe, there are issues with pick-pocketing in some of the major cities.
+All major cities (such as London) in the UK have serious issues with pick-pocketing.
 Instead of putting valuables in your pocket or carrying a handbag, store your cash, credit cards, and even phone in a neck wallet.
-A thief could easily reach into your pocket or bag, but they probably won’t be able to grab something that’s underneath your clothes.
+A thief could easily reach into your pocket or bag, but they probably won’t be able to grab something that’s underneath your clothes and securely around your neck.

 Charging cables are easy to forget, but they’re critical for a smooth trip.
 Whether you want to charge your phone with a traditional charger, a portable one, or the USB port on a plane or train, you’ll need to be able to plug it in.
 To be safe, bring an extra cord; it’ll be a real pain if the only one gets lost.